marcusberro/mongo-dumper/README.md

 ## **Under construction project**

-Mongo-dumper provides ground for writing Node.js code focused on dumping and restoring Mongo Databases
+Mongo-dumper provides ground for writing Node.js code focused on dumping and restoring Mongo Databases.
+It is based on the concept of a Dumper, a vehicle designed for carrying bulk material, often on building sites.
+We provide some kinds of Dumpers: DatabaseToFileDumper, FileToDatabaseDumper(TODO) and DatabaseToDatabaseDumper(TODO).
+In other words, load a Dumper with settings and call transport() to make it happen.

-## Features
+## Awesome features
 * **single instance and replica set support** - make a hot backup on them
 * **timestamp labeled backup files** - output files are saved with a moment.js timestamp reference
 * **log files** - generate log files for each backup